ethereum/go-ethereum/content/docs/monitoring/dashboards.md

 ---
 title: Monitoring Geth with InfluxDB and Grafana
+description: introduction to monitoring Geth nodes with Grafana
 ---

 There are several ways to monitor the performance of a Geth node.
 Insights into a node's performance are useful for debugging, tuning and understanding what is really happening when Geth is running.

 ## Prerequisites {#prerequisites}